TRON-Bioinformatics/tronflow-bam-preprocessing/README.md

 Realignment around indels requires a set of known indels (`--known_indels1` and `--known_indels2`).
 These resources can be fetched from the GATK bundle https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle.

-Optionally, in order to run Picard's CollectHsMetrics an intervals file will need to be provided (`--intervals`).
+Optionally, in order to run Picard's CollectHsMetrics a BED file will need to be provided (`--intervals`).
-This can be built from a BED file using Picard's BedToIntervalList (https://gatk.broadinstitute.org/hc/en-us/articles/360036883931-BedToIntervalList-Picard-)
+This BED file will also be used for `samtools coverage`.

 ## How to run it